CenturyLinkCloud/GettingStarted/Servers/add-a-public-ip.md

   "contentIsHTML": false
 }}}

+### 1. Navigate to Server Status

-1. Navigate to the server you wish to add a public ip address to.
+  Navigate to the server you wish to add a public ip address to.
 In the **action** item in the power ops menu, select **add public ip**.

   ![Add a public ip address to a server in the Control Portal](../images/servers-public-ip-1.png)

+### 2. Enter Public IP Settings

-2. The **Add Public IP Address** form will appear.
+  The **Add Public IP Address** form will appear.
 Enter values in the appropriate fields that will meet your needs.
 In the form, you can specify which multiple single port, port ranges and CIDR Source IP ranges to open.

   ![Add a public ip address to a server in the Control Portal](../images/servers-public-ip-2.png)